Azure-Samples/apim-genai-gateway-toolkit/capabilities/prioritization/prioritization-token-tracking.md

 3. If there is sufficient spare capacity, the request is allowed through to the backend.
 Otherwise it is rejected with a 429 response.
 4. When a response is received from the backend, the policy retrieves the `x-ratelimit-remaining-tokens` and `x-ratelimit-remaining-requests` headers and stores this in the API Management cache.
 These values are used to determine available capacity the when the next request is received.

-The full implementation can be found in `prioritization-simple.xml`.
+The full implementation can be found in `prioritization-token-tracking.xml`.
 There are a few aspects of the policy implementation that are worth digging into further and these are covered in the following sections.

 ### Prioritization configuration